 Estimating the value of NCHRP research products is challenging.
 A research product can have multiple outcomes, which in turn can lead to multiple impacts.
 Significant time can pass between when the research product is developed, when it is put into practice, and when the impacts of that practice are realized; this affects the timing of any evaluation activities.
 The nature of research products is wide-ranging; some research products are geared towards improving existing practices, while others are useful for informing policy decisions.
 A variety of techniques may be used to measure the impacts themselves, influenced by what measures would be most useful, how easy performance data are to collect, monitor, and replicate.
 Finally, attributing impacts to a research product, when the research product is used as part of a portfolio of other research products, needs to be considered.
 Estimating the value of NCHRP research will likely require approaches that are sensitive to the context of the research and the perspective of the stakeholders trying to understand its benefits.

-Enable NCHRP to provide program sponsors/state DOTs with useful and actionable information about the impacts and value of NCHRP research products.
+- 1. Enabling NCHRP to provide program sponsors/state DOTs with useful and actionable information about the impacts and value of NCHRP research products.

-Recommend changes to the NCHRP program and processes that will enable future assessment of value.
+- 4. Recommending changes to the NCHRP program and processes that will enable future assessment of value.
 Recommendations must consider the cost of implementation, including training on how to implement the guidance, and likelihood of success by NCHRP and state DOTs.